SeniorMars/rust-presentation/rust-pres.md

 # Why you shouldn't use Rust
   - Compiler is very slow due to many features
   - APIs are changing in libraries frequently due to how new they are
-  - Language is difficult for people coming from other languages (learning curve)
+  - Language is difficult for people coming from other languages
-  - Code is a lot harder to develop than on c or c++
+  - Code is a lot harder to develop than on c or c++ (higher learning curve)
   - No garbage collector, which isn't for everyone

 ![16](images/kidnap.png)